kubernetes/kubectl/cmd/kinflate/getting_started.md

 ```

-At this point, running `kinflate inflate -f .` will generate MySQL configs with name-prefix 'prod-' and labels `env:prod`.
+At this point, running `kinflate inflate -f .` will generate MySQL configs with name-prefix 'prod-' and labels `app:prod`.

 ### Storage customization